Quramy/ng2-lazy-load-demo/README.md

 //   // return SubModule;
 //
 //   // 2-2 Async module load with es6-promise-loader:
-//   // You can use create submodule's chunk with webpack es6-promise-loader.
+//   // You can create submodule's chunk with webpack es6-promise-loader.
-//   // However you should switch the module to laad with the context:
+//   // However you should switch the module to load with the context:
 //   // * JiT:
 //   // return require("es6-promise!../sub/sub.module")("SubModule");
 //   // * AoT: